uptake/pkgnet/cran-comments.md

 ### Upcoming submission [ETA December 19th, 2018]

 #### Message
-This is a major release with several improvements to R package diagnostics, report layout, and testing strategy.
+R package diagnostics, report layout, and testing strategy.
 New features and changes are now being tracked in NEWS.md.

+This NEWS.md file and all
+  source code is maintained at https://github.com/UptakeOpenSource/pkgnet.

 ---